 In this CorpNet vs LegalZoom comparison, you’ll find the info you need to make the right pick.
 Read on to find out which company should handle your LLC formation.

-7 Things They Have In Common
+6 Things They Have In Common

-- With either CorpNet or LegalZoom, you’re getting a service that bridges the gap between hiring an attorney and going it alone.
+1) Affordable: With either CorpNet or LegalZoom, you’re getting a service that bridges the gap between hiring an attorney and going it alone.
 They both save hundreds of dollars over hiring a lawyer, and you won’t be left to handle your formation by yourself.

-- Experience is a major selling point for CorpNet and LegalZoom, as they’ve both served thousands of customers over the years.
+3) Experience: Experience is a major selling point for CorpNet and LegalZoom, as they’ve both served thousands of customers over the years.

-- There’s no need for concern about online security.
+5) Security: There’s no need for concern about online security.
 LegalZoom and CorpNet both use Norton products to protect their websites from malware and to encrypt data transfers.
 Your private info will remain private.

 Side by Side Comparisons

-At the higher levels of service, CorpNet adds a full year of registered agent, which LegalZoom doesn’t include in any formation package, so obviously that’s a huge advantage for CorpNet.
+At the higher levels of service, CorpNet adds a full year of registered agent, which LegalZoom doesn’t include in any formation package, so that’s an advantage for CorpNet.